ArjanCodes/examples/mac_software_dev/OUTLINE.md

 ### 5. Configurability

 You have a limited number of possible chip configurations.
 If you like customizing your machine, you're not going to be happy with a Mac.
-There's no way to upgrade things like RAM or harddrive later on.
+There's no way to upgrade things like RAM or harddisk later on.
 What you buy is what you get.
 Well, unless you buy the uber-uber expensive Mac Pro which is totally overkill for most software developers.
 And at the time of publishing this video, that still runs on Intel and is actually beaten in some tasks by the newer, and much cheaper Apple silicon Macs.

 You have to make sure that when you buy the machine, it's future-proof so you don't have to replace it within a few years.
 And then you pay Apple's prices for RAM and SSD storage.

 ### 6. BONUS: pedantic issues

+Here are a few bonus minor annoyances.

-- OS X creates dozens of hidden files like .DS_Store which can really be annoying if you work a lot with file processing.
+- OS X creates dozens of hidden files like .DS_Store which can really be annoying if you work a lot with file processing, and they end up in your Git repositories if you forget to add it to your gitignore file.
-- To this date - can’t open an archive file.
-Instead, OS X insists on extracting it.
+- To this date - macOS can’t open an archive file without extracting it.
+It's really annoying.
 - Window management.
 Ugh.
-Window management on macOS is lacking.
-Not just lacking, it's pretty bad.
-But you can use a free tool called Rectangle to fix it.
+It's lacking.
+Not just lacking, it's bad.
+But you can use a free tool called Rectangle that fixes it.

 ## What mac should you buy as a developer?

 - Machines that are a great option for software development are:
   - M1 MacBook Air (a truly great laptop and great value at the price).
-M1 works great for software development (I've been using one for the past year to do pretty intense backend and web development)
+M1 works great for software development (I've been using one for the past year to do pretty intense backend and frontend development).
+It's awesome and now that the M2 Macbook is out, you find great deals on the M1 Macbook Airs.
   - If you just need a desktop: M1 mini has the same performance or even a bit better than the M1 Macbook Air due to the fan and it's pretty cheap.
+And you get to pick your own monitor, keyboard and mouse.
-  - If you need a bit more performance: M1 MacbookPro 14.
-It's more expensive, but it's also a way faster machine with the M1 Pro
+  - If you need a bit more performance: the 14" M1 MacbookPro is great.
+It's more expensive, but it's also a way faster machine with the M1 Pro chip.
 - What you definitely shouldn't buy:
-  - M1 Max (same CPU performance as the M1 Pro).
+  - M1 Max (same CPU performance as the M1 Pro - you pay more money for stuff you don't need).
 The reason I got this is because I do a lot of video editing.
 And the M1 Max has more powerful encoding and decoding chips.
-The SD Card reader is really use because all my cameras record on SD Cards.
+The SD Card reader is really useful because all my cameras record on SD Cards.
 And I like the bigger screen because then I don't need a monitor at home when I'm editing videos (though 16" is not the same as working on a 24 of 27" monitor, it gets the job done)
   - M2 Macbook Air (it's a bit more performant than the M1 - but if you need performance and want a Mac, you should go for the 14" pro IMO) - too expensive for what you get

 In terms of specs: